abdelrhmanelsadiq659559/Supervised-Leaning-projects-/README.md

 6. Use the Mean Absolute Error (MAE) as the cost function, as required by Kaggle.
 Achieved a test score of approximately 1.47567.

 ### Access
-The full code and dataset are available on GitHub.
+The full code and dataset are available on [Regression with a Crab Age Dataset](./Regression with a Crab Age Dataset).

 ## Binary Classification with a Software Defects Dataset